Chart Color Schemes

 Biloela has shown very soft population growth performance across periods assessed by AreaSearch

 As of Feb 2026, the estimated population of the suburb of Biloela is around 5,859, reflecting an increase of 167 people since the 2021 Census.
-This growth represents a 2.9% change from the previous population count of 5,692 people.
-The current resident population estimate of 5,847 was derived by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This results in a density ratio of 325 persons per square kilometer for Biloela.
-Overseas migration contributed approximately 56.99999999999999% of overall population gains during recent periods, driving primary growth in the area.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+This growth represents a 2.9% rise from the previous census figure of 5,692 people.
+The latest resident population estimate of 5,847 by AreaSearch is based on examination of the June 2024 ABS ERP data release and address validation since the Census date.
+This results in a density ratio of 325 persons per square kilometer.
+Overseas migration contributed approximately 56.99999999999999% of overall population gains during recent periods, driving primary growth for the area.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population